canarieids/Zeek-Ubuntu-22.04/Zeek 5.x on Ubuntu Install.md

 ```

 3. Copy the contents of  your new public key:  `$cat ~/.ssh/id_rsa.pub`.
-4. Contact Mouatez Karbab via email `elmouatez.karbab@concordia.ca` or via the JSP Slack channel (jsp-tech) for registration and access to remote server.
+4. Contact Anis via email `anis.lounis@mail.concordia.ca` or via the JSP Slack channel (#jsp-tech) for registration and access to remote server.
    - Include your ssh public key of your zeek server.
    - Include the public IP of your server.
    - Include the public IP address(s) of workstations that will be accessing the portal (GUI).